vurumindi/Akeso_QA_assignment/README.md

 ## Check the Results
  - For collection runs, the Collection Runner will display the results of each request after the run completes.

-# Mobile App and API Test Cases and bug document
+# Task 2: Mobile App and API Test Cases and bug document :
  1. Have Attached "Test cases for Backend APIs and Mobile App.xlsx" sheet , Please review it.